top of page

 _____________________

-Strangely, feedback and coaching conversations often focus on what is being done wrong while what is being done right is brushed over with a vague “other than that, you’re doing fine.”
-This common tendency to focus on what is being done wrong may seem natural, but it really isn’t.
-Perhaps it feels natural because that’s how we were typically taught or coached from childhood.
+Strangely, feedback and coaching conversations usually focus on what is being done wrong while what is being done right is brushed over with a vague “other than that, you’re doing fine.”
+Often these conversations skip over successes entirely and begin abruptly with failures.

-Still, it doesn’t work.
-Focusing on what someone is doing wrong not only creates resistance, it focuses us both on the wrong thing.
-Instead of being guided to enhanced performance, those “coached” in this way are left not knowing “what to do” because all they hear is “what not to do.”
+This common tendency to focus on what’s wrong may seem natural, but it isn’t.
+It likely feels natural because that’s how we were typically taught or coached from childhood; still, it doesn’t work.
+Emphasizing what others are doing wrong not only creates resistance, it focuses on the wrong thing.
+Instead of being guided to higher performance, those “coached” in this way are left not knowing “what to do” because all they hear is “what not to do.”

 ©2024/25 Thomas Cantrell ~ Permission to reprint is granted provided this copyright notice is included.